RemiDouence/Discrete-Mathematics-for-Java-Programmers-Public/README.md

-# Discrete-Mathematics-for-Java-Programmers
+# Discrete-Mathematics-for-Programmers

-Here is the material for my course at IMT Atlantique about Discrete Mathematics for Java programmers.
+Here is the material for my course at IMT Atlantique about Discrete Mathematics for programmers.

 FIL software engineering apprenticeship program (http://www.imt-atlantique.fr/formation/ingenieur-par-apprentissage/ingenieurs-specialite-ingenierie-logicielle).
 This 3-year program leads to a Master's degree in software engineering at IMT Atlantique.